Skip to content

 ]

-The following examples demonstrate requests sent from WSO2 Identity Server to external services, showcasing different authentication types in action.
+The following examples show requests sent from WSO2 Identity Server to external services.
+Each example highlights a different authentication type.

 Request for a custom authenticator engaged in the first step: